 With the arrival of COVID-19, Ocean View-area children lost a significant amount of in-school time and are now faced with even greater academic deficits than before.
 Which is why the Institute continues its focus in 2021-2022 on enriching student and family appreciation for learning, whether in math or reading or music or works of art.

-At Ocean View Elementary, the students most at-risk of falling behind in math or reading face numerous issues which may impact their ability to learn.
-Enter East Beach Buddies: caring, dependable adults who mentor to students.
+Ocean View Elementary students most at-risk of falling behind in math or reading have come to depend on East Beach Buddies: a group of caring, dependable adults who mentor to students.
 Buddies will again be allowed in-school with the same COVD-safe protocols adopted by students, teachers and staff.

-East Beach Buddies at Ocean View Elementary School, 2020.
+East Beach Buddies help expand reading literacy at Ocean View Elementary School.